awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    + Added `plprofiler` version 4\.1\.
    + Added `pgTAP` version 1\.0\.0\.

-## Version 3\.0, Compatible with PostgreSQL 11\.4<a name="AuroraPostgreSQL.Updates.20180305.30"></a>
+## Version 3\.0, compatible with PostgreSQL 11\.4<a name="AuroraPostgreSQL.Updates.20180305.30"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 11\.4\.
-For more information about the improvements in release 11\.4, see [PostgreSQL Release 11\.4](https://www.postgresql.org/docs/11/release-11-4.html)\.
+For more information about the improvements in release 11\.4, see [PostgreSQL release 11\.4](https://www.postgresql.org/docs/11/release-11-4.html)\.

 You can find the following improvements in this engine update\.